Welcome to our blog!

 I was asked recently if we work on electronics.
 The answer is Absolutely!
 In fact computer and electronic repairs are a favorite of mine!
 Every car maker has a specific way they design their electronics and how these electronics communicate with each other but the way electricity works does not change.
 It is fun to repair electric problems!

 Many times I am asked how far can you drive on a flat tire?
 The response is ..."not very far".
 When a tire is flat it scrubs against the rim and that will destroy the tire in just a few blocks.
 Here are some pictures to show you what happens.
 All that black powder you see inside is the rubber that has come off the tire sidewall... and the tire is ruined.
 If you have a flat tire and want to repair it the best thing to do is not drive on it until it can be fixed.

 Hello!!
-We have just added a interesting new video about the Nissan 2.5 Liter engine in the media section that highlights how some problems are multifaceted and can take time to figure out.
+We have just added a interesting new video about the Nissan 2.5 Liter engine in the media section that highlights how some problems can take time to figure out.
 I hope you find it informative.